galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-genes-to-pathways/tutorial.md

 >      - {% icon param-check %} *"I certify that I am not using this tool for commercial purposes"*: `Yes` {: .hands_on}

-This generates a table of results, and a rerpot.
+This generates a table of results, and a report.
 Contained within the report are plots, such as heatmaps of the top ranked pathways, as shown below.
 Note that we see some similar pathways in the results here as with the fgsea analysis.

 ![EGSEA heatmaps](../../images/rna-seq-genes-to-pathways/EGSEA_heatmaps.png "EGSEA heatmaps"){: width="50%"}